Home Dog Supplies What Are Running Shoes for Dogs and Do Dogs Really Need Them?

 Many dog races, including the Yukon Quest 1,000 Mile International Sled Dog Race, require wearing protective running booties for all dogs in the race.

-The best dog shoes for running provide protection from injuries like scratches, cuts and scrapes, as well from extreme temperatures.
+The best dog shoes for running will provide protection from injuries like scratches, cuts, and scrapes, as well as from extreme temperatures.

 They will keep your dog’s sensitive paw pads and other areas of his feet safe.

-When you choose the right canine booties for your pooch you need to ensure that they fit him properly and that they are comfortable.
+When you choose the right running shoes for dogs, you need to ensure that they fit them properly and that they are comfortable.

 How to Teach Your Dog to Wear Running Shoes

-Some dogs will have a hard time getting used to new running shoes, or even wearing them for the first time.
+Well, some dogs really have a hard time getting used to new running shoes or even wearing them for the first time.

-Your Fido may outright refuse to wear them.
-There are ways to get your pup used to wearing shoes, and things to consider when shopping for them.
+There are ways to get your pup used to wearing shoes and things to consider when shopping for them.

 The shoes you choose must be exactly the right size, so measure your dog’s paws properly beforehand.